mosssahel/Signal-Desktop-AppImage/README.md

 - Wait patiently.
 The script may take several minutes to complete.
 - When done you should find the file in the release folder.
 For example if you ran the script from your home directory then it should be here: <code>~/Signal-Desktop/release/Signal-5.6.2.AppImage</code>
  - Use <code>./Signal-5.6.2.AppImage --startp-in-tray</code>

+## Ready made Binaries:

+If you do not wish to build the AppImage yourself then a prebuilt binary for the client one can be downloaded from the [Releases](https://github.com/mosssahel/Signal-Desktop-AppImage/releases) section of this repository.

+Both the script and the binaries are distributed without any warranty including the warranty of fitness for a particular purpose.
+See license.